Thursday, 21 April 2016

 Nasrid silk fragment

-Not for nothing, the same structure of superimposed geometric forms can be detected in other significant Turk derived weaving traditions.
-We might, thus, consider to include this type of device, the chuval gul, in a wide visual language distinguishing the Turk-Islamic weaving art spanning from Central Asia to the Mamluk Egypt throughout Anatolia.
+Therefore, we might consider including this type of device, the chuval gul, in a wide visual language distinguishing the Turk-Islamic weaving art spanning from Central Asia to Mamluk Egypt throughout Anatolia.

-Diagram of interlaced geometrical shapes, exemplar
+Diagram of interlaced geometrical shapes, exemplar.

 Anatolia, medallion rug, Vakiflar Museum, 15th-16th